Fall Again: Kenny G version

 American smooth jazz saxophonist Kenny G recorded the song for the Heart and Soul, which was released on June 29, 2010.
 Unlike most of Kenny G's jazz numbers, "Fall Again" is a rhythm and blues ballad.
 Kenny G plays the saxophone with Thicke on vocals.
 Kenny G said, "His (Robin Thicke's) voice is so emotional and soulful, the combination of his voice and my saxophone really hits the perfect tones for my new album."
 Mark Edward Nero of About.com mentioned Kenny G "is a jazz saxophonist, not an R&B singer.
 But K.G. has a new, R&B-inspired album", and "Robin Thicke is featured on the first single, Fall Again".

 Also released as a single, it debuted at number 30 on the Billboard Jazz Songs chart on June 19, 2010, and peaked at number six on September 11, 2010.

 Other versions

-Sagi Rei, an Israel born Italian artist covered this song in his third album SAGI Sings Michael Jackson in 2010.
+Sagi Rei, an Israel born Italian artist covered this song on his third album SAGI Sings Michael Jackson in 2010.